sahildshah1/gene-surrounder/README.md

 ---

-In order to illustrate our method, we apply our algorithm to one study of high-vs-low grade ovar- ian cancer from the publicly available and curated collection curatedOvarianData (GEO accession GSE14764).
+In order to illustrate our method, we apply our algorithm to one study of high- vs-low grade ovarian cancer from the publicly available and curated collection curatedOvarianData (GEO accession GSE14764).
 We have constructed the global network model from KEGG pathways.

----
+To follow the example:

 1. Clone this repo and change directories to gene-surrounder/vignettes/figs.
 2. Open vignette-main.pdf and an R interpretor